 Here are some suggested toppings:

-- Sauteed mushrooms with walnuts and a drizzle of pesto
+- Sauteed mushrooms with toasted walnuts and a drizzle of pesto

-- Wilted greens and garlic with a rich tomato sauce.
+- Wilted greens and garlic with toasted pine nuts

 - Roasted squash with blue cheese